Contesting a Will

-The rules state that a spouse or civil partner is entitled to such financial provision as in reasonable in all the circumstances.
+The rules state that a spouse or civil partner is entitled to such financial provision as is reasonable in all the circumstances.

 Other people can make a claim if they are

-- Former spouse or civil partner of the decease who has not remarried or entered into a new civil partnership
+- A former spouse or civil partner of the deceased who has not remarried or entered into a new civil partnership

-- If they have been living with the deceased for at lease two years prior to their death
+- If they have been living with the deceased for at least two years prior to their death

 - A child of the deceased (excluding adults)